Restructuring Compensation Services - Bankruptcies, Reorganizations & Other Financially Distressed Transactions

 - Retention of key talent in high-risk and/or volatile situations

-- Incentivizing employees to achieve goals which are integral to successful emergence or maximization of asset sale proceeds
+- Incentivizing employees to achieve goals that are integral to successful emergence or maximization of asset sale proceeds

 - Ensuring competitiveness of compensation values while accounting for time, risk and market conditions